Chrysler Sebring owners have reported 9 problems related to axle assembly (under the power train category).

 See all problems of the 1996 Chrysler Sebring.

-The car was a 1996 Chrysler Sebring.
 While driving vehicle wheel buckled under due to a broken axle.
 Dealer said it needed a new axle and control arm.

 |Power Train problems||